bruce-hill/tomo/docs/text.md

 func by_split(text: Text, delimiter: Text = "" -> func(->Text?))
 ```

-- `text`: The text to be iterated over in pattern-delimited chunks.
+- `text`: The text to be iterated over in delimited chunks.
 - `delimiter`: An exact delimiter to use for splitting the text.
 If an empty text
   is given, then each split will be the graphical clusters of the text.